Iotic-Labs/api/README.md

 # Iotics API

-Create Data Mesh.
-Use interoperable digital twins to create data interactions and build powerful real-time data products.
-This repository contains protocol buffers specification for Iotics API.
+This repository contains protocol buffer specifications for the Iotics API.

 The build pipeline is using [Buf](https://docs.buf.build)